Louise Harnby | Crime Fiction and Thriller Editor

 I don’t believe so.
 Pornography and erotica are recognized genres.
 As long as we present our willingness to edit them with the same professionalism as we’d approach politics or philosophy, science fiction or romance, I see no problem.

 Editors aren’t the only Nervous Nellies.
 Some of the writers who’ve contacted me about editing porn and erotica are anxious too.
-The emails usually start with something on the lines of ‘I feel a little embarrassed about this but …’ or ‘I hope you don’t mind me asking but …’
+The emails usually started with something on the lines of ‘I feel a little embarrassed about this but …’ or ‘I hope you don’t mind me asking but …’

 Again, guidelines and resources can help to reassure an author before they send the email.